-Banff is one of the most popular mountain resorts on the continent-due not only to its environment, but also to the beautifully situated and splendidly appointed Banff Springs Hotel-a Canadian Pacific hotel.
-The entire first floor is given over to public rooms, artistically decorated and furnished, in which the architect has provided a Scotch baronial atmosphere.
-Among the features are the period suites-the Vice-Regal, Georgian, Jacobean, Tudor, Swiss and Italian; the period influence also dominates the lounges, including the magnificent Mount Stephen Hall.
-(Hotel open May 15th to October 1st.)
+Banff is one of the most popular mountain resorts on the continent due not only to its environment, but also to the beautifully situated and splendidly appointed Banff Springs Hotel - a Canadian Pacific hotel.
+The entire first and second floors are given over to public rooms, in which the architect has pro-vided a Scotch baronial atmosphere.
+Among the features are the period suites - the Vice-Regal, Georgian, Jacobean, Tudor, Swiss and Italian; the period influence also domin-ates the lounges, including the magnificent Mount Stephen Hall.

-At the hotel there is entertainment all the time. be perfectly happy just looking out towards the enclosing mountains, watching the swimmers in the warm sulphur water pool, swimming oneself, playing tennis, or studying the cosmopolitan types which one meets at this great caravanserai. is an excellent Turkish bath at the hotel, very popular with those who come in after a game of golf or an hour in the saddle. spacious luxurious lounges invite one to succumb to a contented laziness.
+At the hotel there is entertainment all the time.
+One could be perfectly happy just looking out towards the enclosing mountains, watching the swimmers in the warm sulphur water pool, swimming oneself, playing tennis, or studying the cosmopolitan types which one meets at this great caravanserai.
+There is an excellent Turkish bath at the hotel, very popular with those who come in after a game of golf or an hour in the saddle.
+The spacious luxurious lounges invite one to succumb to a contented laziness.
 There is nearly always an orchestra playing somewhere, and in the evening, when Banff, the mountains and the winding Bow are bathed in moonlight, the strains of dance music float out from the ballroom.

 Should you care, however, to learn something of the formation of the mountains or of the wild life in which they abound or of the flowers which grow in such profusion, there are lecturers who give informal talks on certain evenings.
-Such talks are usually illustrated with selections of slides and open up new realms of interest which the visitor might pass unnoticed.
-Questions and discussion are invited and the fact that it is often difficult to obtain a seat in the
+Such lalks are usually illustrated with selections of slides and open up new realms of interest which the visitor might pass unnoticed.
+Questions and discussion are invited and the fact that it is often difficult to obtain a seat in the Mount Stephen Hall is the best proof of the interest which such discussions and talks arouse.